fervartel/vagrant-kube1/README.md

 kubeadm token list
 ```

-In a non-prod env, slave nodes can join using below command to skip the token verification:
+In a non-prod environment, slave nodes can join using below command to skip the token verification:
 ``` bash
 kubeadm join --discovery-token-unsafe-skip-ca-verification --token="token" "master-ip":"master-port"
 ```